bezark/FCLC-Video-Game-Design/Assignments/Labs/Lab_1.md

 ## Lab 1
-Using the project from class as an example, please complete the following exercise:
+Using [this project from class as an example](https://github.com/bezark/FCLC-in-class-lab-demo-2), please complete the following exercise:

   Create a 2D godot project that has:
   - A main scene